 Most people would argue that bigger is better when it comes to condos.
 As much as I agree that bigger condos are better than smaller condos, it is important to point out that smaller condos are cheaper to furnish and easier to clean.

 In this short blog post, I want to cover 5 cool tips and tricks I have made available to my buyers, who are looking to get the most out of their smaller condo units.

 Think Twice, Buy Once – When it comes to small spaces, believe me – less is more.
 If you see something in IKEA which you would like to have in your condo, sleep on it for at least 3 days before purchasing it.
 If you still feel as strong about it three days later, go ahead with the purchase.
-Remember your condo must have consistency, so if your sticking to the modern look, don’t go out buying an old school style chair.
+Remember your condo must have consistency, so if you’re sticking to the modern look, don’t go out buying an old-school style chair.

 Bed Storage – Under bed storage compartments such as these ones are great for storing off-season clothing and things you don’t need.

-Vertical Space – The one advantage most smaller unit condos have is that they have 9 foot ceilings.
+Vertical Space – The one advantage most smaller unit condos have is that they have 9-foot ceilings.
 Higher ceilings open the possibilities to use hanging bookshelves, DVD racks, upper storage in closets, track lights and more!
-You have the space, lets use it!
+You have space, let’s use it!